Content MarketingSales and Marketing Training

 A Guide for Marketers About Intellectual Property (IP)

 Marketing is a continuous undertaking.
-Whether you are an enterprise corporation or a small business, marketing is an essential means to keep businesses afloat as well as help drive businesses towards success.
-So it is important to secure and maintain the reputation of your brand in order to establish a smooth marketing campaign for your business.
+Whether you are an enterprise corporation or a small business, marketing is essential to keep businesses afloat and help drive them toward success.
+So, it is important to secure and maintain your brand’s reputation to establish a smooth marketing campaign for your business.

-But before coming up with a strategic marketing campaign, marketers need to fully realize the value as well as the limitation of their brand.
-Some people tend to discount the importance of intellectual property rights to their marketing campaigns.
-Knowing all too well that intellectual property rights can provide a great foundation to a brand or a product, we discussed some of its benefits as well as its advantages.
+But before devising a strategic marketing campaign, marketers must fully realize their brand’s value and limitations.
+Some people tend to discount the importance of intellectual property (IP) rights in their marketing campaigns.
+Knowing all too well that intellectual property rights can provide an excellent foundation for a brand or a product, we discussed some of its benefits and advantages.

 Intellectual Property Is Your Competitive Advantage

-Intellectual property rights such as patent and trademark protections allows marketers to easily introduce their products to the public.
+Intellectual property rights such as patent and trademark protections allow marketers to easily introduce their products to the public.

 Marketers already have a one-up if their product is patented.
-Since patent protection grants businesses the right to remove similar products in the market, it substantially makes the job of marketers less difficult.
-They can simply focus on coming up with an effective marketing strategy on how to introduce their product in the market, and not worry about surpassing or beating their competitors.
+Since patent protection grants businesses the right to remove similar products from the market, it substantially makes the job of marketers less difficult.
+They can focus on developing an effective marketing strategy to introduce their product in the market and not worry about surpassing or beating their competitors.

-Trademark protection, on the other hand, supports and gives foundation to the marketing campaign.
-It grants businesses an exclusive right over a logo, name, slogan, design, and so on.
-Trademark protects the reputation and image of your brand by preventing others from commercially exploiting your mark.
+Trademark protection, conversely, supports and gives foundation to the marketing campaign.
+It grants businesses an exclusive right over a logo, name, slogan, design, etc. Trademark protects the reputation and image of your brand by preventing others from commercially exploiting your mark.
 A mark can be an identifier for customers to recognize your product in the market.
-By having trademark protection in place, you can be sure that no matter what marketing campaign or strategy you do, the public is receiving a message consistent with the quality of your products in the market.
+By having trademark protection in place, you can be sure that no matter what marketing campaign or strategy you do, the public receives a message consistent with the quality of your products in the market.

-As an example, an original manufacturer of battery is not necessarily responsible for an imitated battery that exploded.
-However, customers may not be able to identify that the battery is imitated because your logo can be seen in the product.
-Once the customer had a bad experience with a product, it would then affect their purchase decision and they might turn to other brands for alternatives.
-So it goes without a saying that patent and trademark protection is one of the essential elements to a successful marketing campaign.
+For example, an original battery manufacturer is not necessarily responsible for an imitated battery that exploded.
+However, customers may be unable to identify that the battery is imitated because your logo can be seen in the product.
+Once the customer has a bad experience with a product, it will affect their purchase decision, and they might turn to other brands for alternatives.
+So, it goes without saying that patent and trademark protection is one of the essential elements to a successful marketing campaign.

 Research Your Competitors’ Intellectual Property

-Marketers need to know that businesses have to conduct a patent or trademark search before filing for a patent or trademark application to the United States Patent and Trademark Office (USPTO).
-During this stage, marketers need to be involved because the results of the patent or trademark search could yield important information that can be used to devise an effective marketing plan.
-Publicly available information about intellectual property is an efficient marketing tool to use in order to identify potential competitors.
+Marketers must know that businesses must conduct a patent or trademark search before filing a patent or trademark application to the United States Patent and Trademark Office (USPTO).
+During this stage, marketers need to be involved because the patent or trademark search results could yield important information that can be used to devise an effective marketing plan.
+Publicly available information about intellectual property is an efficient marketing tool to identify potential competitors.

-Since patent applications are usually filed by commercial enterprises, you can easily search for businesses that produce related or somehow similar products to you.
+Since commercial enterprises usually file patent applications, you can easily search for businesses that produce related or somehow similar products to you.
 By doing so, you would be able to know the potential and limitations of your product in the market before you even start campaigning for it.

 The results of a professional patent search coupled with a legal opinion from a Patent Attorney is exactly what every inventor and business owner/entrepreneur needs to receive (and fully comprehend) prior to moving forward with their invention.